surifirstpin/AcuBI_Technical_Documents/Version.6/Calculated_Column_TD.md

 Perform Arithmetic operation on desired fields in calculated columns.

 > **For Instance:**
-To calculate Average of bets_usd_sum and amount 2500, derive the following expression in calculated column screen.
+To calculate Average of Quantity_sum and amount 2500, derive the following expression in calculated column screen.
  ```
-bi.avg( ${pragmatic.casino_summary.sum_bets_usd},2500)
+bi.avg( ${biplus.orders.sum_quantity}, 2500)
 ```

 <b><i>The resultant for this expression would average values;</i></b>